UK competition regulator concerned over US$9.2 billion eBay-Adevinta deal

 OSLO: The British competition authority (CMA) has expressed concerns about the planned acquisition by Norway's Adevinta of eBay's classified ads business, Adevinta said on Tuesday.

-The deal, worth US$9.2 billion and announced in July, would create the world's largest classifieds group if it went ahead.
+The deal, worth US$9.2 billion and announced in July, would create the world's largest classifieds group if it were to go ahead.

+Britain accounted for less than 10per cent of the consolidated revenues of Ebay's classified business, which includes Gumtree, and 1per cent of Adevinta's consolidated revenues, Adevinta said.

 (Reporting by Gwladys Fouche, editing by Nora Buli)